voxel-dot-at/ltc4162-node/README.md

 # Usage
-index.js contains an example that read the principal register.
+index.js contains an example that reads the principal register.

 node index.js